 Negatives of this Clay

 - It takes quite a long time to air dry.
 Do not expect to have fully dried pieces the next day.
-The original recipe also suggested baking the finished clay pieces at 300 degrees until hard but did not give any suggestions on determining when that point was reached.
+The original recipe also suggested baking the finished clay pieces at 300 degrees until hard.
+Unfortunately, the author didn’t share any suggestions on determining when that point was reached.

 - Flat edges tend to crack and split but we found making firmer balls and snakes helped this somewhat.